ljw1004/csharpspec/csharp/expressions.md

 *  If the anonymous function includes a signature, the parameters specified in the signature are available in the body.
 If the anonymous function has no signature it can be converted to a delegate type or expression type having parameters (§6.5), but the parameters cannot be accessed in the body.
 *  Except for `ref` or `out` parameters specified in the signature (if any) of the nearest enclosing anonymous function, it is a compile-time error for the body to access a `ref` or `out` parameter.
 *  When the type of `this` is a struct type, it is a compile-time error for the body to access `this`.
 This is true whether the access is explicit (as in `this.x`) or implicit (as in `x` where `x` is an instance member of the struct).
 This rule simply prohibits such access and does not affect whether member lookup results in a member of the struct.
 *  The body has access to the outer variables (§7.15.5) of the anonymous function.
-Access of an outer variable will reference the instance of the variable that is active at the time the *lambda-expression* or *anonymous-method-expression* is evaluated (§7.15.6).
+Access of an outer variable will reference the instance of the variable that is active at the time the *lambda_expression* or *anonymous_method_expression* is evaluated (§7.15.6).
 *  It is a compile-time error for the body to contain a `goto` statement, `break` statement, or `continue` statement whose target is outside the body or within the body of a contained anonymous function.
 *  A `return` statement in the body returns control from an invocation of the nearest enclosing anonymous function, not from the enclosing function member.
-An expression specified in a `return` statement must be implicitly convertible to the return type of the delegate type or expression tree type to which the nearest enclosing *lambda-expression* or *anonymous-method-expression* is converted (§6.5).
+An expression specified in a `return` statement must be implicitly convertible to the return type of the delegate type or expression tree type to which the nearest enclosing *lambda_expression* or *anonymous_method_expression* is converted (§6.5).

-It is explicitly unspecified whether there is any way to execute the block of an anonymous function other than through evaluation and invocation of the *lambda-expression* or *anonymous-method-expression*.
+It is explicitly unspecified whether there is any way to execute the block of an anonymous function other than through evaluation and invocation of the *lambda_expression* or *anonymous_method_expression*.
 In particular, the compiler may choose to implement an anonymous function by synthesizing one or more named methods or types.
 The names of any such synthesized elements must be of a form reserved for compiler use.

 ### Overload resolution and anonymous functions